andreipfeiffer/css-in-js/README.md

 ### CSS Modules

 This is a well established, mature and solid approach.
-Without a doubt, it's a great improvement over BEM, SMACCS, or any other methodology to structure and organize your CSS.
+Without a doubt, it's a great improvement over BEM, SMACCS, or any other methodology to structure and organize your CSS, especially in component-based applications.

 <br />